 Metabolic engineering can also be used for producing vaccines, by creating cells that can produce the proteins or other molecules that are used in the vaccine.
 The process can also be used to produce antibiotics by engineering microorganisms to produce novel compounds with antibiotic properties.

 However, the metabolic engineering process can also be used to produce enzymes that can break down toxins in the environment by engineering microorganisms to produce the enzymes, for example, some bacteria produce enzymes that can break down toxic chemicals like benzene and toluene.

 Are Metabolic Pathways reversible?

 Metabolic Pathways can be reversible or irreversible, depending on the specific reaction.
-Some metabolic pathways can be reversed by using different enzymes to catalyze the reaction in the opposite direction.
+Some metabolic pathways can be reversed by using different enzymes to catalyse the reaction in the opposite direction.
 However, some metabolic pathways are irreversible due to thermodynamic constraints, meaning that they require a large input of energy to be reversed.

 The Krebs cycle is considered an irreversible metabolic pathway due to the thermodynamic constraints of certain reactions in the pathway.
-However, some of the reactions in the Krebs cycle are reversible under certain conditions, such as the conversion of fumarate to palate.
-This reaction is reversible in the presence of an enzyme called fumarate, which can catalyze the reaction in either direction, depending on the concentration of reactants and products.
+However, some of the reactions in the Krebs cycle are reversible under certain conditions, such as the conversion of fumarate to malate.
+This reaction is reversible in the presence of an enzyme called fumarate, which can catalyse the reaction in either direction, depending on the concentration of reactants and products.